cookielab/biome-configuration/README.md

 The code style aims to be as strict and defensive as possible to avoid bugs & unwanted side-effects and to improve code readability.

+The ruleset is inspired by the [Tiger Style](https://tigerstyle.dev/) coding principles and pretty much boils to the following core principles:

+1. Security
+   a.
+Being proactive about bugs instead of reactive
+2. Performance
+3. Developer Experience
+   a.
+Explicit over implicit code
+   b.
+Consistent code style

 ## Documentation

 For detailed explanation on how the configuration is set up, [see the attached documentation](https://github.com/cookielab/biome-configuration/tree/main/docs).